spartantri/aws-security-automation/EC2 Auto Clean Room Forensics/README.md

   the cloud formation template use the public SSM parameter to get the latest Amazon Linux 2 AMI ID.
 - Create a bucket to store the lambda functions in a zip file.
 - Create a bucket to store the reports of the automated forensic tools (It can be the same bucket).
-- Create an instance profile to allow management of the Forensic station with Systems Manager.
+- Create an instance profile to allow management of the Forensic station with Systems Manager and the S3 bucket used to store the forensic reports.

 # Step 1 : Launch Cloud Formation Template - Incident-Response-Stepfunctions-lambda-vpc.json